teedang19/teedang19.github.io/resume.md

 Rails application wherein users can create “pings” for social events.
 Users can navigate pings on an interactive map and filter by event categories.
 Uses GoogleMaps, geolocation data, OAuth (Facebook), WebSockets, Delayed Jobs, and Redis.
 Also includes PingIt
 mobile: an integrated RubyMotion iOS application.
+Built in 8 days as a final project by a team of 5 students.

 ***